fourstix/Elfos-SPI-Displays/README.md

 ------------
 This repository contains 1802 Assembler code for an SH1106 display driver and a graphics library.
 The display driver and graphics library are based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried and on the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.

-These programs use a display specific library named sh1106_oled.lib  Many of these demo programs also use a common graphics library gfx_oled.lib with routines that can be used by display-specific libraries.
+These programs use a display specific library sh1106_oled.lib.
+The graphics demo programs also use a common graphics library gfx_oled.lib.

 Platform
 --------